philippgille/ln-paywall/README.md

 But then came the [Lightning Network](https://lightning.network/), an implementation of routed payment channels, which enables *real* **instant** and **zero-fee** transactions (which cryptocurrencies have long promised, but never delivered).

-With `go-paypercall` you can simply use one of the provided middlewares in your Go web service to have your web service do two things:
+With `ln-paywall` you can simply use one of the provided middlewares in your Go web service to have your web service do two things:

 1. The first request gets rejected with the `402 Payment Required` HTTP status and a Lightning ([BOLT-11](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md)-compatible) invoice in the body
 2. The second request must contain a `X-preimage` header with the preimage of the paid Lightning invoice.
 The middleware checks if the invoice was paid and if yes, continues to the next middleware in your middleware chain.